 Hispanic Interest Coalition of Alabama, et al. v.
 Bentley, et al.

 On June 2, 2011, Alabama’s governor signed HB 56, an omnibus anti-immigrant bill.
 Included in the law was a provision banning students who cannot show that they are either a lawful permanent resident or have a nonimmigrant status from enrolling in or attending Alabama’s public postsecondary education institutions.
 The provision bars not only undocumented students but also several categories of lawfully present students, such as refugees, asylees and individuals granted temporary protected status.
 A coalition of civil rights organizations, including NILC, filed a lawsuit challenging HB 56.
 On September 28, 2011, the federal district court granted a preliminary injunction blocking the postsecondary education provision, as well as certain other provisions of Alabama’s law, and the state appealed this ruling to the Eleventh Circuit Court of Appeals.
 On May 12, 2012, however, the governor signed HB 658, amending this provision to ban enrollment in postsecondary educational institutions only to students who are not lawfully present in the U.S. In light of this change, the Eleventh Circuit issued an order on August 12, 2012, vacating this injunction.
-This ruling is not yet final, as the state has sought review of another portion of the court’s ruling, on access to K-12 education for children in immigrant families.

 Additional resources, including fact sheets, briefs, memos, and federal court materials may be found here.